 |

-Transfer is not available - best to rent a car
+Transfers are not available for this trip.
+It is best to rent a car and drive.

 |